 They have another property named “Blue Jay” in Tapovan in Rishikesh.

-The dorm beds are spacious with a curtain to maintain the privacy and a charging point at your corner with a locker too.
-I always like the upper dorm beds, not for any specific reason but I like it very much.
+The dorm beds are spacious with a curtain to maintain privacy and a charging point at your corner with a locker.
+I always like the upper dorm beds, not for any specific reason, but I like them very much.
 And I got an upper bed in this one.

-There is no facility of food inside the hostel for travelers until you are the staff member.
-All three staff members are very friendly and I remember one has told me that he is very Uttarkashi.
-My next trip?
-Maybe.
+There is no food facility inside the Hostel for travelers until you are a staff member.
+However, all three staff members are very friendly, and I remember one has told me that he is very Uttarkashi.

-The last night I couldn’t able to sleep in the bus because it was a seater and the night at the hostel is so peaceful that I slept as soon as I was fallen over.
+The last night I couldn’t sleep on the bus because it was a seater, and the night at the hostels was so peaceful that I slept as soon as I was fallen over.

-I had checked out at the morning and kept my bag in the common room and went on to explore with my hostel friend as I know I will be arriving back to the hostel at night because my bus is at late night.
+I checked out in the morning, kept my bag in the standard room, and went on to explore with my hostel friend as I knew I would be arriving back at the Hostel at night because my bus was late at night.

 What I think is Hostels are the best gift to travelers.

-And Hostel in Rishikesh, a place which is much talked among people from all over the world is a treat to live and enjoy every moment.
+And Hostel in Rishikesh, a place much talked about among people from all over the world, is a treat to live and enjoy every moment.

-Note– All the shops and Café’s in Rishikesh closes before 9.m. so, if you are looking for a late-night dinner be ready to stay hungry.
-Just kidding though.
+Note– All the shops and Café in Rishikesh close before 9.m., so if you are looking for a late-night dinner, be ready to stay hungry.
+I was kidding, though.

-Please share and support in making amazing content.
+Please share and support in making fantastic content.